National Arts Centre: Artistic aims and performances

-Kurt Waldele was executive chef for two decades, up to his death in 2009.
-His successor Michael Blackie, was responsible for creating "Celebrity Chefs of Canada" which ran in both 2011 and 2012.
-In late 2012 Michael left the NAC to develop his own business in Ottawa located in the west end called NeXT.
-In 2013, John Morris was promoted to the position executive chef.
+Kurt Waldele was executive chef for two decades until his death in 2009.
+His successor Michael Blackie, was responsible for creating "Celebrity Chefs of Canada," which ran in both 2011 and 2012.
+In late 2012, Michael left the NAC to develop his own business in Ottawa, located on the city's west end and called NeXT.
+In 2013, John Morris was promoted to the position of executive chef.
 John Morris worked under chefs David Garcelon, Michael Blackie and Steven Gugelmeier.
 Kenton Leier was appointed as Executive Chef, effective July 26, 2017.

-The National Arts Centre is co-producer of the Canada Dance Festival and co-founder of the Magnetic North Theatre Festival, which it operates in partnership with the Canadian Theatre Festival Society.
-The Magnetic North Theatre Festival is an annual event first held in Ottawa in 2003, where it is held every second year, being held in other Canadian cities in the alternating years.
+The National Arts Centre is a co-producer of the Canada Dance Festival and co-founder of the Magnetic North Theatre Festival, which operates in partnership with the Canadian Theatre Festival Society.
+The Magnetic North Theatre Festival is an annual event first held in Ottawa in 2003 and is held every in other Canadian cities in alternating years.
 The festival offers not only productions and performances for the theatre-going public, but offers workshops and seminars aimed at theatre students and professionals.

-In 2021, during the COVID-19 pandemic in Canada the NAC created the series Undisrupted for CBC Gem, which featured four Canadian performers or composers of classical or opera music creating a short film set to a new original composition.
+In 2021, during the COVID-19 pandemic in Canada, the NAC created the series Undisrupted for CBC Gem, which featured four Canadian performers or composers of classical or opera music creating a short film set to a new original composition.
+One of these digital productions was a co-production between Article 11 and Downstage Performance Society of Tara Beagan's play Deer Woman, about a Blackfoot woman in a forest clearing preparing to enact violent revenge on a white man who has killed her sister as well as other Native women.
+This play was a provocative piece of theatre responding to the play Pig Girl by Colleen Murphy, which focuses on the murder of an Indigenous woman by a serial killer modeled on Robert Pickton.